All Episodes

 Well, let me explain something.

-If you you get a little inside here.
+You get a little inside here.

-Now, what of course I'm big on aviation.
+Now, of course, I'm big on aviation.

-Uh the aviation community uh why why can't we use more of those unmanned aerial vehicles in the Middle East to ferret out these bomb planters in the middle of the night as they did one time on television on a national broadcast show, uh either MBC or CBS or ABC showed that you know I I think I think the uh answer to that is that uh there are people in Pentagon who think it's not fair.
+The aviation community, why can't we use more of those unmanned aerial vehicles in the Middle East to ferret out these bomb planters in the middle of the night, as they did one time on television on a national broadcast show, either NBC or CBS or ABC showed this?

 Well, I'm sorry.

-Because the Taliban and the Al Qaeda guys don't have their own.
+Because the Taliban and the Al-Qaeda guys don't have their own.

-You're singing everybody's song here.
+Well, you're singing everybody's song here.

 Why in the world didn't we just go into Iraq and clean the place out?